Introduction

 Conclusion

 We learned to use @Order annotation in Spring with examples.
-At last, we also exposed the common confusion related to the ordering.
+We also explored the common confusion related to the ordering.
 If you liked reading this, please share it with others.